Video Marketing: Ultimate A-Z Guide for Success

 You can use video marketing within your email campaigns to:

-Every email client has the ability to include video content with emails, but you might need to take time to understand how it works with the provider you use — and how it will look to readers with different email clients.
+Every email customer has the ability to include video content with emails, but you might need to take time to understand how it works with the provider you use — and how it will look to readers with different email customers.
 Some will be easier than others to use, but the benefits will outweigh the difficulties of setting up the process.

 Adding video content to your email marketing strategy is an effective way to engage your readers and, with the right video content, grow your audience.